and welcome to our German is Easy Learn German Online course and I have good news for all beginners: You have a day off! Hooray.

 - The slots use different grammar.
 If you want to move info from one to the other you have to modify the phrasing to make it fit.

-- Some information is always put in slot 1, some always in slot 2 and some works fine in both slots.
+- Some piece of information is always put in slot 1, some always in slot 2 and some works fine in both slots.

 So… let’s get back to our red wine example.